 This bird was also on my “boy I hope I see one of those in Europe” list.
 When I was looking at the Gray-headed Woodpecker on Sunday, I heard another bird that I thought must be this one because its calls sounded like a large woodpecker.

 I heard the calls again on this walk and was keeping my eyes open.
 There was a section of forest that had been cut and planted with new trees.
 They were very short, giving me a long view over the woods on the far side.
 The top of a dead pine poked above the leaves, and I could see a black “lump” near the top.
 One look through my binoculars convinced me I was looking at a Black Woodpecker.
 Which surprised me.
 I expected it to be the size of a Pileated Woodpecker.
 The field guide says it’s even a couple inches larger than a Pileated.
 But it sure didn’t “look” any larger than a flicker from where I stood.
-Perhaps there was a trick of perspective and the pine was much further away than it looked.
+Perhaps there was a trick of perspective and the pine was much further away than it appeared.

 Anyway, through my binoculars, I could see an all-black woodpecker with a red cap, a white eye, and a pale bill.
 It stayed where it was for several minutes while I watched.
 It did nothing but look around, call occasionally, and flap its wings a few times.